idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 - The current system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) and related kernels.
 - A newer system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.

-The current system suffers from convergence issues caused by non-exact Jacobians when not used with the Automatic Differentiation variants of the kernels and underlying materials.
+The current system may suffer from convergence issues caused by non-exact Jacobians for large deformations problems when not used with the Automatic Differentiation variants of the kernels and underlying materials.
 The newer system (referred to in the documentation as the *Lagrangian* kernels) has exact Jacobians and also includes:

 - A [common interface](tensor_mechanics/LagrangianKernelTheory.md) for running small or large deformation problems that simplifies how input files are setup and makes it easier to switch between different kinematic and material models.